 Dominic could smell alcohol and old sweat.
 He could see their reflections in the window, and though the image was vague they were not wearing any work attire he was familiar with.
 He would have recognised them had they been local, that much was a given.
 Perhaps they were vagrants, or petty criminals from another town laying low.
 Perhaps they were merely passing through on business.

 ‘Hey, can you fucking hear me?’

 Andrew shoved a hidden elbow painfully into Dominic’s side.

 ‘Please do not touch me thank you,’ said Dominic levelly.

-‘I’ll do whatever the fuck I like you little freak,’ the bigger man hissed maliciously, going in for a second blow.
+‘I’ll do whatever the fuck I like you little dumbass,’ the bigger man hissed maliciously, going in for a second blow.